fruzsinaagocs/oscode/README.rst

 Documentation is hosted at `readthedocs <https://oscode.readthedocs.io>`__.

-To build your own local copy of the documentation you'll need to install `sphinx
+To build your own local copy of the documentation you can run:
-<https://pypi.org/project/Sphinx/>`__.
-You can then run:

 .. code:: bash